shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/android-sdk-code-samples.md

 ---
-title: Android SDK Code Samples
+title: Android SDK Code Samples Overview
 description: In this article, find links to various code samples to help you in the development of your app. ms.custom: android-sdk ms.date : 10/28/2023
 ---

-# Android SDK code samples
+# Overview

 This section contains various code samples to help you in the development of your app.